deficollective/defiscan/src/content/protocols/sky.md

 ## Upgradeability

 Core contracts such as `USDS` and `sUSDS` are upgradeable through governance actions.
-Governance has a complete control over the protocol and could arbitrarily mint tokens, liquidate positions, and steal collateral.
+Governance has a complete control over the protocol and could arbitrarily mint tokens, liquidate positions, stop contracts, and steal collateral.
 Governance is controlled by `MKR`/`SKY` token holders who sealed their tokens to earn voting power which allows them to submit and vote on respective proposals, or delegate their votes to another user.

 > Upgradeability score: High